 Three letters of recommendation.
 (More details are available below)

-Preferably, an English proficiency score report should be submitted: TOEFL (iBT) or IELTS- Academic.
+An English proficiency score report should be submitted: TOEFL (iBT) or IELTS- Academic.

 A detailed CV/Resume.